 ■ Occupational Health and Safety

 Safety masters, safety personnel, employees in charge of engineering and safety, and other safety experts have been deployed to Group sites across Japan to strengthen safety promotion systems.
-Based on the Basic Policy on Health and Safety, Toppan organizes extensive safety education of various types for the Group’s workforce, including both regular and contract employees.
-This includes thorough training for foremen and risk assessments to upgrade the intrinsic safety of machines and equipment for every worker across the Group.
+In accordance with the Basic Policy on Health, Safety & Fire Safety, Toppan organizes safety education of various types for the workforce of the entire Group, including both regular and contract employees.
+This includes thorough training for forepersons and risk assessments to upgrade the intrinsic safety of machines and equipment.

-Anzen Dojo safety training facilities outfitted to simulate dangers and alert employees at the workplace were set up at two overseas Group sites in fiscal 2017, one in China and another in Thailand.
-The dojo facilities have been operated for several years domestically at the Kawaguchi Plant in Saitama Prefecture, Takino Plant in Hyogo Prefecture, and Fukuoka Plant in Fukuoka Prefecture.
+Anzen Dojo safety training facilities outfitted to simulate and alert employees to workplace dangers were set up at two overseas Group sites in fiscal 2017, one in China and another in Thailand.
+Dojo facilities in Japan have been operated for several years at the Kawaguchi Plant in Saitama Prefecture, Takino Plant in Hyogo Prefecture, and Fukuoka Plant in Fukuoka Prefecture.
+New dojo facilities will be opened at the Gunma Central Plant in Gunma Prefecture and Shiga Plant in Shiga Prefecture in fiscal 2020.

 ■ Measures for Mental Healthcare